Working with IBM Rational DOORS 9 Requirements

 Check and modify link properties by selecting

 You can link imported requirements to entities such as test cases, MATLAB code, data dictionaries, and other requirements.
-For more information, see Link to Test Cases from Requirements and Working with IBM Rational DOORS 9 Requirements.
+For more information, see Link Test Cases to Requirements and Working with IBM Rational DOORS 9 Requirements.

-If the source requirements in DOORS change, you can update the imported references in Simulink Requirements.
+If the source requirements in DOORS change, you can update the imported references in Requirements Toolbox.

 Select the top-level node that corresponds to updated DOORS module.

 If you have added attributes to your DOORS module since the original import to Requirements Toolbox, the new attributes are not imported.
 If you want to import attributes from your DOORS module, be sure to add them before importing to a new requirement set in Requirements Toolbox.

 You can bring traceability data into DOORS for easier navigation from original requirements to design and tests.
 To synchronize your Requirements Toolbox links into DOORS: